ultimate271/notes/tolkien/ainulindale.md

 Ilúvatar arose in splendour, and he went forth from the fair regions that he had made for the Ainur; and the Ainur followed him.

-### Iluvatar creates the World of being in likeness to the Music of the Ainur
+### Iluvatar creates a vision of the world of being in likeness to the Music of the Ainur
 But when they were come into the Void, Ilúvatar said to them: 'Behold your Music!'
 And he showed to them a vision, giving to them sight where before was only hearing; arid they saw a new World made visible before them, and it was